soledadli/IoT_gesture_recognition/README.md

 - Check whether the connection is good.
   - Check whether the red LED, charging indicator light, is on.
   - Check whether the board is on.
 If not, press the black switch for 2 seconds.
 - Double-click the reset button on the Movuino board.
+(Red LED light will blink when you reset the board)
 - Use the Debugging Board for testing codes

 Q2: Having trouble compiling codes on Movuino (There is a higher chance that when compiling codes on Movuino, Arduino IDE may crush more often when there are bugs on the code or the model size is too big.)